When B comes before ABookshops beat Amazon every time

 “Why walk down to your local bookstore … when, from the comfort of your sofa, you could just order one online?”

-I’ll hit you with a blunt reality: authors cannot make a living selling books on Amazon.
+I’ll hit you with a blunt reality: only a handful of authors make a living selling books on Amazon.
 When Amazon started, it supplied a service that was never really needed but that they were smart enough to convince the world was essential.
 Why walk down to your local bookstore – run by somebody who has known and loved books since they could pull one down from a shelf – when, from the comfort of your sofa, you could just order one online?

 The winters in the UK are tedious affairs: day after day of grey and rain, with the occasional break when everyone charges outside and convinces themselves for a few brief hours that Actually, Winter Is Acceptable Really.
 People hibernate more and more, snug in their houses, and the thought of heading to the shops becomes less appealing by the hour.